ysoldak/HeadTracker/README.md

 - FrSky X-Lite Pro (OpenTX)
 - FrSky X20S Tandem (EthOS)

+## Pin wiring reference
+- **D2**: Orientation reset pin, use button that connects this pin to **GND**
+- **D8**: PPM mode activation pin, solder permanently or use positional switch to connect this pin to **GND**
+- **D10**: PPM signal pin, connect to audio jack tip and **GND** to jack body
+- **SDA&SCL**: I2C communication pins, connect them to 128x32 SSD1306 screen

 ## Supported boards

 **XIAO BLE Sense** is a tiny board with UF2 bootloader and SoftDevice (bluetooth driver) pre-flashed that makes it very easy to use.
 The board is relatively new and may be harder to find.
 Please pay attention and order "Sense" variant, it has IMU.
 _Recommended for users w/o experience in embedded programming._

 **Nano 33 BLE** is a larger board from Arduino that shall be easier to source.
 There are two variants of this board: "Nano 33 BLE" and "Nano 33 BLE Sense" -- both will work for this project.
-This board has no UF2 bootloader and a debug probe is required to flash bluetooth driver and head tracker binary to it.
+This board has no UF2 bootloader pre-flashed and a debug probe is required to flash UF2 bootloader to it.
-_Recommended for advanced users who have debug probe (JLink or CMSIS-DAP compatible) and can use it._
+_Recommended for advanced users who have a debug probe (JLink or CMSIS-DAP compatible) and can use it._

 For a long time, Nano 33 BLE was the only board supported.
 It has an additional sensor, magnetometer, that head trackers usually use to eliminate yaw drift.
 In practice, however, magnetometer adds more problems than solves.
 Magnetometer is very sensitive to environment and tricky to calibrate properly.
 In this project we do not use magnetometer and have a good zero-configuration automatic continuous gyro calibration instead to solve the drift problem.
 Already after first 5 seconds the calibration is good enough to stop the drift.

 As of now, Nano 33 BLE board does not provide any benefit over XIAO BLE Sense.
-Instead, the later board is actually easier to use, thanks to UF2 bootloader.
+Instead, the later board is actually easier to use, thanks to pre-flashed UF2 bootloader and smaller size.
 In the future, just for fun, magnetometer support can be added but only if we can make calibration automatic and transparent for the user.
-Then it may make sense to use Nano 33 BLE or some other board with magnetometer.

 You have another nRF52840-based board with IMU and want to use it?
 File a feature request.
 Better yet, make a PR directly!